Statistic physics in bound state in 3D fermi gas system: Gaussian random coupling in fermi gas

-In this case, the polaron coupling is still constant, but the wave functions $\Phi_{il}$ and $\Phi_{jk}$ are random independent Gaussian variables.
-This Hamiltonian is similar to the complex SYK model with a conserved global U(1) charge, but with spins.
+In this case, the bound state coupling is still constant, but the wave functions $\Phi_{il}$ and $\Phi_{jk}$ are random independent Gaussian variables.
+This Hamiltonian is similar to the complex model with a conserved global U(1) charge, but with spins.

-As we stated in above, the calculations related to the polaron dynamics usually requries momentum cutoff $\Lambda_{q}$.
-The polaron coupling reads (with $E_{b}$ the binding energy and $W$ the bandwidth)
+As we stated in above, the calculations related to the bound state dynamics usually requries momentum cutoff $\Lambda_{q}$.
+The bound state coupling reads (with $E_{b}$ the binding energy and $W$ the bandwidth)

 which vanishes in $\Lambda\rightarrow \infty$ limit.
-Similarly, in two space dimension, the polaron corresponds to the pole $q=ia^{-1}$ where $a$ is the scattering length (or scattering amplitude), which proportional to the polaronic coupling strength, and the strongest polaronic coupling realized at $q\sim a^{-1}$ while the weakest coupling realized at $qa\ll 1$.
-This is a special property of polaron formation and is important during the following analysis.
-Now we know that $g_{q}$ is inversely proportional to the value of polaronic exchanging momentum $q$, then by further remove the $q$-dependence of polaronic coupling
+Similarly, in two space dimension, the bound state corresponds to the pole $q=ia^{-1}$ where $a$ is the scattering length (or scattering amplitude), which proportional to the coupling strength, and the strongest coupling realized at $q\sim a^{-1}$ while the weakest coupling realized at $qa\ll 1$.
+This is a special property of bound state formation and is important during the following analysis.
+Now we know that $g_{q}$ is inversely proportional to the value of bound stateic exchanging momentum $q$, then by further remove the $q$-dependence of bound stateic coupling

 the integral in Eq.(\ref{couplingintegral}) is vanishingly small when $\Lambda_{q}\rightarrow \infty$.
-Note that in the following we may still use $g_{q}$ to denote the polaronic coupling to distinct it from the SYK one.
-In opposite limit, when $\Lambda_{q}\rightarrow 0$, both the couplings $J_{ijkl}$ and $g_{q}$ become very strong (thus enters the SYK regime).
-Similar to the disorder effect from temperature (which is lower than the coherence scale but higher that other low energy cutoff) to Fermi liquid, the fermion frequency can be treated as a disorder to non-Fermi liquid SYK physics, (the pure SYK regime can be realized in $\omega, \omega_{c}\rightarrow 0$ limit and extended to zero temperature) thus we can write the essential range of parameter to realizes SYK physics,
+Note that in the following we may still use $g_{q}$ to denote the coupling to distinct it from the one.
+In opposite limit, when $\Lambda_{q}\rightarrow 0$, both the couplings $J_{ijkl}$ and $g_{q}$ become very strong (thus enters the regime).
+Similar to the disorder effect from temperature (which is lower than the coherence scale but higher that other low energy cutoff) to fermi liquid, the fermion frequency can be treated as a disorder to non-fermi liquid physics, (the pure regime can be realized in $\omega, \omega_{c}\rightarrow 0$ limit and extended to zero temperature) thus we can write the essential range of parameter to realizes physics,